alexrepsec/Scripting-and-Automation-for-Threat-Mitigation/README.md

 > ⚠️ **Disclaimer:** This project was conducted in an isolated VMware lab environment for educational purposes only.
 All attack simulations were performed on systems owned and controlled by the author.

+---

 > ## 👤 Author

 **alexrepsec**
 Cybersecurity enthusiast | Home Lab Builder

-*This project was built as part of a cybersecurity portfolio to demonstrate practical SOC automation, AI-powered threat detection, and network traffic analysis skills.*
+*This project was built as part of a cybersecurity portfolio to demonstrate practical SOC automation and analyst skills.*

 ---